HariSekhon/Knowledge-Base/cdn.md

 Fastly is known for its real-time content delivery and edge cloud platform.

-Popular among developers and media companies for its speed and configurability.
+Popular among developers and media companies for speed and being highly configurable.

 It provides high-performance delivery for dynamic content, streaming, and APIs, with advanced caching and edge computing capabilities.

+No free tier :-(

 ### AWS CloudFront